-Kanyi is one of the most prominent South African lyricists.
+Kanyi Mavi is one of the most prominent South African lyricists.
 Her guest verses alone put her in a league of her own.
 Her solo stuff is not just about dope bars – though she has plenty of those – but conceptual tracks with subject matter that straddles social commentary and abstract spirituality.
 She has a critically acclaimed album, Iintombi Zifikile.
-Kanyi is one of the key names in spaza – a hip-hop subgenre that originates in the black townships of Cape Town.
-Kanyi has performed in festivals in Sweden, Zambia, Zimbabwe and is currently working on a project due for release before the end of the year.
-We interviewed her earlier this year about the first single to the project here.
+Kanyi is one of the key names in spaza – a hip-hop subgenre that originated in the black townships of Cape Town.
+Kanyi has performed in festivals in Sweden, Zambia, and Zimbabwe.
+Although she’s been off the radar for a while, Khanyi returned this year with “Umsindo” a track that poetically and painfully expresses gender-based violence in relationships.

-Gigi Lamayne is one of the most visible women who rap.
 Apart from being able to rap spheres around your favourite, she has made major moves within a short space of time by collaborating with heavyweights like Khuli Chana, Tumi Molekane and AKA.
-Gigi, who is signed to Dreamteam, alongside Khuli Chana, iFani and Magesh just to mention a few, won Best Female in 2012 and 2013 at the South African Hip Hop Awards.
+Gigi won Best Female in 2012 and 2013 at the South African Hip Hop Awards.
 Gigi is relentless on the mic and not one to censor herself.
 She is one of the few artists who spoke up during Fees Must Fall, having been a Wits student at the time.
 She released a burning song “Fees Will Fall”.
 American website Afropop Worldwide, called her “a voice of change”.
-Gigi has two solid mixtapes under her belt and is gearing up to release her debut album.

 Burni Aman, EJ Von Lyrik and Shameema Williams released their first single, “Social Ills” – still hailed a classic – in 2002.
 For a long time they were the only all-female hip-hop crew in South Africa.
 They released their debut album in 2006 titled Spillage – another near-flawless body of work.
 The trio managed to make socially conscious music that was neither preachy nor bland, by rapping over beats that were influenced by soul and funk.
-“Mindz Ablaze” is still a guaranteed party starter.
+“Mindz Ablaze” is still a favorite among hip hop heads.
 Even though they haven’t performed together in years, two members are still active artists.
 EJ Von Lyrik, who released her debut album Method In The Madness in 2007, has been touring Europe, and got a compliment from the revered American hip-hop group Public Enemy’s Chuck D as “one of the top MCs on the planet”.
-She also performed with Prophets of the City at last year’s Cape Town International Jazz Festival.
-Burni Aman, who’s now based in Switzerland, released an album in 2014 called Sweet Science.
+She also performed at Cape Town International Jazz Festival.
+Burni Aman, who’s now based in Switzerland, released an album in 2015 called Sweet Science.

 In 2005, Ms Supa was the first woman to be on South Africa’s only print hip-hop publication, Hype.
 She appeared on HHP’s 2009 album Dumela and has worked with Skye Wanda, Qba, PDotO, Blaklez among others.
 In 2007, her single “10111” was a long-serving number one on T’bo Touch’s Metro FM hip-hop show Rhyme and Reason.
 Ms Supa’s deep voice, clear delivery and expressive lyrics make her a charismatic rapper, and the fact that she’s also a dope singer, makes a well-rounded artist.
 Her music is versatile, it mixes both old and new school elements.
 Peep her brilliant HerStory In The Making EP as you wait for her long-promised album.

 Yugen Blakrok has performed at Oppikoppi and other festivals in countries like Czech Republic, Germany, France and Sweden.
-The rapper is signed to Iapetus Records – the same label as Tha Hymphatic Thabs and Fifi (not Cooper).
+The rapper is signed to Cylid Sarl DBA I.O.T Records.
 Her lyrics are dense and tailored for the attentive listener, and they sit well over the producer Kanif’s ominous production.
 Yugen is one of those few hip-hop artists who have managed to be successful without compromising their music.
 Her debut album Return Of The Astro-Goth is a challenging listen that takes multiple listens to grasp.
 Yugen is one of the few women who do what many deem dungeon rap – abstract lyrical content, and songs that aren’t dependent on melodic hooks and candy production.